bmatcuk/starbound.js/README.md

 * `new Starbound(host, port, options)`
   > Create a new instance of the Starbound RCON client.
+  >
   > * `host` - the host to connect to _(default: localhost)_
   > * `port` - the port to connect to _(default: 21026)_
   > * `options`
   >   * `timeout` - socket timeout in milliseconds _(default: 0 meaning "never")_
+  >     Note that this timeout only affects _our_ side of the connection.
+  >     Starbound will timeout its side eventually.

 * `sb.connect(password, callback)`
   > Connects to the server
+  >
   > `function callback(success)` _(optional)_
   > * Called after attempting to connect.
 If `success` is true, authentication
   >   was successful.